Here you'll find details on how to contact us including the press office, how to find us, as well as accessibility information.

 Accessible transport to the Trust for London offices

-Induction Loop Facilities are provided in our meeting rooms for the benefit of visitors who use a hearing aid.
+Induction Loop Facilities can be provided in our meeting rooms for the benefit of visitors who use a hearing aid.

 From our Twitter